 Australia’s national Vocational Education Training System (VET) is tailored to meet the needs of industry.
 The courses offered are industry focused and designed to meet the needs of employers.
 The courses offered are nationally accredited and of a generally high standard.

 VET course are recognized in Australia as a priority in education, especially secondary education for students who are not suited to mainstream learning and who wish to acquire practical skills and enter the workforce with full confidence.
+The courses are skill-based and competency tested and allow students to repeat the lessons and examinations (in some cases) until they are deemed competent.
+Australian Industry and other Registered Training Providers (RTOs) design the course curriculum and Australia offers a range of publicly funded institutions such as TAFE.

 People participate in VET programs as a way to gain entry to University if they have been out of the education system for awhile or did not complete year 12 , to learn technical skills or to advance their career and expand their learning.